AraBlocks/ara-util/README.md

 > **Stability: 2** - Stable

 Deploys a contract to the network of the current `Web3` provider.
+This returns an instance of the deployed `Contract` as well as the `gasLimit` that was used for deploying this contract.

 - `abi` - `ABI` of the compiled Solidity contract to deploy
 - `bytecode` - bytecode of compiled contract